plone/volto/docs/source/configuration/internalproxy.md

 ### Advanced usage

-See [](../recipes/environment-variables.md) for recipes on internal proxy usage.
+See {doc}`../recipes/environment-variables` for recipes for internal proxy usage.